 - Oxazepam (Serax)

-The Dangers of Cold Turkey Detox
+What Are the Dangers of Cold Turkey Detoxification?

 Benzodiazepines and Opioids